 These requirements involve deployment models, integrations, customization needs, feature development, enhancements and security.
 To kickstart this process, research your existing infrastructure.
 For example:

-Is your architecture centered on key industry standards or regulations?
+STANDARDS Is your architecture centered on key industry standards or regulations?
 Clarifying these dependencies with LMS vendors upfront can avoid a situation where your IT team must disqualify a candidate at the last minute.
 Be sure to ask about content, hosting environments, security, accessibility and Service Level Agreements (SLAs).

 Will your LMS need to work seamlessly within your broader business ecosystem?
 This is important for most external training scenarios.
 And it’s why many extended enterprise LMS vendors have developed pre-built “connectors” to tie-in with many other business systems.
 This can dramatically simplify implementation and deployment.